-INDIA AT STAKE AND POTENTIAL

-Running a Business in light of war is like driving a car into a war zone where there are unknown risks.
-They either face the challenges and survive or face unknown risks and eventually die.
-The Russia-Ukraine war is a pushback on the economies recovering from the impacts of COVID-19 on the businesses & the people.
-The unnecessary greed for land and power resulting in war severely affects the economy.

-As the war continues, several countries, including the US and the UK, have put on several sanctions against Russian companies, banks, and several VIPs, blocking their Business within the country.
+INDIA AT STAKE AND POTENTIAL IMPACTS OF WAR Running a Business in 1 ight of war is 1 ike driving a car into a war zone where there are unknown r isks.
+They either face the challenges and survive or face unknown r isks and eventually die.
+The Russia- Ukraine war is a pushback on the economies recovering from the impacts of COVID- 19 on the businesses & the people.
+The unnecessary greed for land and power resulting in war severely affects the economy. continues, several war countries, As the including the US and the UK, have put on several sanctions against Russian companies, and several VIPs, blocking their banks, Business within the country.
 The sanctions clearly show that the countries importing commodities and oil from Russia will stop their imports.
 Unlike other countries (as mentioned above), India is not self-dependent on crude oil, and most crude oil is imported Russia.
-Crude oil imports from significantly impact the Indian economy.
-Many analysts fear that crude oil prices could hike faster than a skyrocket to an unbelievable price of \$150 per barrel like an arrow shot at the heart of the Indian economy.
-India is one of Russia's largest crude oil importers and imports sunflower oil from Ukraine, Fertilizers from Russia.
+Crude would oil imports from significantly impact the Indian economy.
+Many analysts fear that crude oil prices could hike faster than a skyrocket to an unbelievable purchasing commodities from Russia, India' s purchase of crude oil from Russia could lead to tensions with other countries.